luischanu/TinyVM/README.md

 * Released 22-MAR-2022
 * Replaced Busybox-httpd web server with NGINX
 * Enabled full dual-stack (IPv4 and IPv6) support
-* Web page converted from a static page to a PHP dynamic page that is updated with each request
+* Web page converted from a static page to a PHP dynamic web page that is updated with each request
+* As part of the new dynamic web page, the border color changed from being set at power-on, to changing with each web request.
+This is temporary, and the goal is to change this functionality back in a future version.
 * Added various web session specific information to the web page, including:
   * Client Port
   * X-Forwarded-For